samdze/godot-native-bullets-plugin/README.md

 ## Reference

-The plugin has two main components, explained below:
+The plugin has a few main components, explained below:

 ### @ BulletKit